 Students will address each other, the faculty, physicians, all staff members and patients with respect and consideration.
 Patients should be addressed in a respectful, friendly manner but never in terms of familiarity or endearment.
 For example: "Good morning Ms. Smith" or "Hello Ms. Smith" are acceptable.
-However, the following are all inappropriate greetings: "hey;" "what's up;" "sweetie;" and "honey."
+However, the following are all inappropriate greetings included but not limited to: "hey;" "what's up;" "sweetie;" and "honey."